ESA-EarthCODE/documentation/pages/Technical Documentation/Open Science Catalog (OSC)/Contributing to the Open Science Catalog.md

 ---
 # Publishing Science Results

-This section describes how to publish entries - data, workflows, products and projects - to the (Open Science Catalog)[https://opensciencedata.esa.int/].
+This section describes how to publish entries - data, workflows, products and projects - to the [Open Science Catalog](https://opensciencedata.esa.int/).

 ## Who can contribute?
 Contributions to the Open Science Catalog are vital for advancing FAIR Open Science Principles across ESA-funded Earth Science activities.